-They are annually organized by INTBAU (International Network for Traditional Building, Architecture and Urbanism) thanks to the support of the Richard H. Driehaus Charitable Lead Trust, through a contribution to the Chicago Community Trust for the Richard H. Driehaus Charitable Fund, and to the Fundación EKABA, and with the collaboration of the Ministry of Transport, Mobility and Urban Agenda, the Ministry of Culture and Sports, the Rafael Manzano Prize and the Council of Architecture Institutes of Spain.
+They are annually organized by INTBAU (International Network for Traditional Building, Architecture and Urbanism) with the collaboration of the Ministry of Transport, Mobility and Urban Agenda, the Ministry of Culture and Sports, the Ekaba Foundation, the Rafael Manzano Prize and the Council of Architecture Institutes of Spain.

 Traditional building works have been grouped for these awards into four categories, each one of them awarded an annual prize of €10,000 and a commemorative plaque.
 In order to increase the number of proficient building arts practitioners the jury will select one of the four awardees to train an apprentice for one year, granting this master support of up to an additional €14,000 if the agreed results are achieved.
 The trainee also receives economic support of up to € 12,000.

 It is an International Competition created to promote the practice of an architecture and urbanism which help with preserving and upholding the Spanish cultural heritage and the architectural traditions of each region.